SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You write a closure as code surrounded by braces (``{}``) and use ``in`` to separate the arguments from the body.

 ..
-EDIT: Second sentence above reads better is singular closure.
+EDIT: Second sentence above reads better as describing singular closure.

 .. testcode:: closure